canonical/jenkins-agent-k8s-operator/docs/index.md

+# Jenkins Agent K8s Operator

-A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing [Jenkins](https://www.jenkins.io/) agents on Kubernetes, configurable to use a Jenkins charm deployed in another Juju model, or to connect to a standalone Jenkins instance.
+A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing [Jenkins](https://www.jenkins.io/) agents on Kubernetes.
+This charm is configurable to use with a Jenkins charm deployed in another Juju model, or to connect to a standalone Jenkins instance.

-This charm simplifies initial deployment and "day N" operations of Jenkins agent on Kubernetes.
+This charm simplifies initial deployment and operations of Jenkins agents on Kubernetes.
 It allows for deployment on many different Kubernetes platforms, from [MicroK8s](https://microk8s.io) to [Charmed Kubernetes](https://ubuntu.com/kubernetes/charmed-k8s) and public cloud Kubernetes offerings.

-As such, the charm makes it easy for those looking to take control of their own agents whilst keeping operations simple, and gives them the freedom to deploy on the Kubernetes platform of their choice.

 For DevOps or SRE teams this charm will make operating Jenkins agent simple and straightforward through Juju's clean interface.
 It will allow easy deployment into multiple environments for testing changes, and supports scaling out for enterprise deployments.